• Skip to content

 • have inclusive messages about disability, gender, race and culture

-• encourage teenagers to reflect on their own values and experiences.
+• encourage your child to reflect on their own and other people’s values and experiences.

-To get a sense of overall quality, you can also check content, messages and characters, and avoid TV, movies and videos that:
+To get a sense of overall quality, you and your child can also check the following in apps, games, TV, movies and online videos:

-• celebrate violence, bad attitudes, unhealthy eating, gambling or other antisocial activities
+• celebrate violence, bad attitudes, unhealthy eating or other antisocial activities

-• are designed to market or sell things through product placement or merchandise tie-ins
+• are designed to market or sell products like snack food or movie merchandise

 Supported By